 This enables you to obtain appropriate flash exposure for a specific part of the subject.
-Aim the viewfinder center over the subject, press the camera's $< \frac{1}{2}$ > button, then compose the shot and take the picture.
+Aim the viewfinder center over the subject, press the camera's $<\frac{\star}{K}$ > button, then compose the shot and take the picture.

+- Setting [mather a setting in the setti

-- Setting [C: Auto Lighting Optimizer] ((2)) to an option other than [Disable] may still cause images to look bright even if you set lower flash exposure compensation for darker images. - In flash photography, set [1]: Shutter mode] to an option other than [Electronic] (2).
+- In flash photography, set [Shutter mode] to an option other than [Electronic]

+(2).

-- The Speedlite will automatically fire an AF-assist beam as needed, if autofocusing is difficult under low light. - You can also set flash exposure compensation on the Quick Control screen (g) or in the [Flash function settings] setting of [1]: External Speedlite control] (g). - The camera can turn on certain Speedlites automatically when the camera is turned on.
+- The Speedlite will automatically fire an AF-assist beam as needed, if autofocusing is difficult under low light. - You can also set flash exposure compensation on the Quick Control screen (2) or in the [Flash function settings] setting of [☐: External Speedlite control] (2). - The camera can turn on certain Speedlites automatically when the camera is turned on.
 For details, refer to the instruction manual of Speedlites that support this feature.